The Perfect Dehumidifier for your Basement or Crawlspace

 In case you decide to use the bucket (which I wouldn’t recommend – why buy a dehumidifier with a build-in pump if you don’t use the pump?), the auto shutoff function will automatically shut the machine down when the bucket is full.
 A light will illuminate to tell you that it’s time to empty the bucket.

-Both of these dehumidifiers have an air filter which is removable and washable, and it will help stop some airborne contaminants such as dust, allergens, mold spores and mildew.
-You also get to choose between 2 fan speeds.
+There’s also an air filter which is removable and washable, and this will help stop airborne contaminants such as dust, allergens, mold spores and mildew.
+Don’t expect this to replace your air purifier, but it certainly helps.

 Given all the functions listed above, the price for this dehumidifier is simply amazing.
 The auto-defrost feature, electronic controls, a timer, an accurate humidistat and most importantly a three-way drainage system with built-in pump – it’s all there.
 For the price here on Amazon, I really think that you can’t find a better dehumidifier for your basement.